11 Authentic TV Shows about Ranching and Farm Life

 Ride, Hallmark Channel (2023)

-Our newest series on this list of TV shows about ranch life is Hallmark Channel’s gripping new family drama Ride.
+One of the freshest series on this list is Hallmark Channel’s gripping new family drama Ride.

-Ride is set in Colorado and follows the McMurray family, a rodeo dynasty going back generations, as they struggle to keep their ranch afloat.
+Set in Colorado, Ride follows the McMurray family, a rodeo dynasty going back generations, as they struggle to keep their ranch afloat.

 We zero in on the family’s matriarch, Isabel McMurray, her two sons, Cash and Tuff, her late son Austin’s wife, Missy, and family friend Valeria, who will do anything in their power to save the family ranch.